 What is a shareholders’ agreement?

-- Provides greater protection for owners by allowing more specific provisions than those contained in the standard articles of association.
+- Provides greater protection to company shareholders by allowing more specific provisions than those contained in the standard articles of association

-- Protects the interests of shareholders and their beneficiaries in the event of death.
+- Protects the interests of company shareholders and their beneficiaries in the event of death

-- Increase or restrict the powers of directors.
+- Increase or restrict the powers of company directors

 How to arrange a shareholders’ agreement

-Ordinarily, this agreement should be discussed and drawn up before or immediately after company formation.
+Ordinarily, a shareholders’ agreement should be discussed and drawn up before or immediately after company formation.
 This reduces the potential for disagreements and internal conflicts further down the line, but it is still possible to introduce one at a later stage, whenever you like.

 What is the last members list?